Chain-of-Insight/coi-blog/posts/feb2_2020/post.md

 - https://devpost.com/software/fonduels
 - https://github.com/Chain-of-Insight/fonduels

-We're excited by the opportunities Enigma has to offer driven crypto games.
-Now that we know what's possible we're rebuilding Fonduels into a general platform that can be used by any turn based blockchain game requiring committing and revealing encrypted turns.
+We're excited by the opportunities Enigma has to offer blockchain driven games.
+Now that we know what's possible, we're rebuilding Fonduels into a general platform that can be used by any turn based blockchain game requiring committing and revealing encrypted turns.

 With our new game *Satoshis's Lost Faucet* just getting ready for launch (see: ![](https://twitter.com/chainofinsight/status/1218663910120792065)), Fonduels has moved up to our top priority.